What’s the best infant feeding schedule?

-Human breastfeeding seems designed to operate on a demand basis.
+Human breastfeeding seems designed to operate on an on-demand basis.
 When babies determine the timing and duration of their feeds, they are more likely to get what they need.
 Breast milk production increases or decreases in response to the baby's demand.
 Breast milk quality may improve.
-And babies may be better able to cope with pain and stress.

 References: The infant feeding schedule